 This morning depart for Bitola, a town known as the city of consuls.
 In 1851, the Austrian-Hungarian Empire opened the first consulate in Bitola, followed by the British and the French, and afterwards the consuls of Russia, Italy, Serbia, Bulgaria and Romania came.
 Bitola was indeed the city of consuls for almost nine decades until World War II.
 Continue to Prilep, North Macedonia’s tobacco capital for lunch before driving to the main wine region in North Macedonia.
 Check in to the Hotel Feni, Kavadarci for 2 nights.
 This afternoon and early evening enjoy wine tasting and dinner at Tikveš Winery.
 Kavadarci’s most famous export is its wine and it employs the majority of the towns 38,000 inhabitants.
 Vineyards in the region cover a total area of 120 square kilometres (46 square miles), producing up to 85,000 tons of grapes annually.
 The Tikveš winery is one of the oldest wineries in the Republic of North Macedonia producing approximately 35 million litres of wine each year.
 (B,L,D)

-After breakfast, visit ancient city of Stobi.
+After breakfast, visit Stobi.
 The ancient city of Stobi lies at the confluence of the Crna and Vardar Rivers, and was an important urban, military, administrative, trade, and religious centre of the Roman and early Byzantine empires.
 The main site contains 26 exposed buildings, including a theatre, synagogue, palaces, houses, basilicas and baths.
 Depart for Popova Kula Winery for a wine tasting and lunch.
 Located on the south slopes of Veliko Brdo, (the Grand Hill) west of the town Demir Kapija, Popova Kula Winery is certainly one of the success stories of North Macedonian viticulture and here it is sometimes possible to taste wine varieties such as Temjanika, Chardonnay, Sauvignon Blanc, Zilavka, Stanushina and Vranac from the fermentation tanks.
 (B,D,)